Rob Grill: Classic rock festivals

 The Grass Roots played at the Fantasy Fair and Magic Mountain Music Festival on Sunday, June 11, 1967, in the "summer of love" as their top ten hit "Let's Live For Today" was hitting the airwaves.
 This music festival is important because it occurred before the Monterey Pop Festival but did not have a movie to document it for the ages (see List of electronic music festivals).
 On Sunday, October 27, 1968, they played at the San Francisco Pop Festival and then played at the Los Angeles Pop Festival and Miami Pop Festival in December of that year as their top 10 hit "Midnight Confessions" was hitting the airwaves.

-The Grass Roots played at Newport Pop Festival 1969 at Devonshire Downs which was a racetrack at the time but now is part of the North Campus for California State University at Northridge.
-They played on Sunday June 22 which was the final day of the festival as their top twenty hit "Wait A Million Years" was hitting the airwaves.
+The Grass Roots played at Newport Pop Festival 1969 at Devonshire Downs, which was a racetrack at the time but now is part of the North Campus for California State University at Northridge.
+They played on Sunday, June 22, which was the final day of the festival, as their top twenty hit "Wait A Million Years" was hitting the airwaves.
 In Canada, they played at the Vancouver Pop Festival at the Paradise Valley Resort in British Columbia in August 1969 (see List of electronic music festivals).

-Solo career & 60's nostalgia
+Solo career and 1960s nostalgia

 Grill launched a solo career in 1979, assisted on his solo album by several members of Fleetwood Mac.
-Responding to '60s nostalgia, Grill then led The Grass Roots (billed "The Grass Roots Starring Rob Grill") and toured the United States until his death in 2011.
+Responding to 1960s nostalgia, Grill then led The Grass Roots (billed "The Grass Roots Starring Rob Grill") and toured the United States until his death in 2011.

 Compositions and musical release performance

-Grill composed sixteen songs for The Grass Roots and his solo album.
-One of these, "Come On and Say It", appeared as a single "A" side.
-His other 15 compositions appeared on single "B" sides and albums.
+Grill composed 16 songs for The Grass Roots and his solo album.
+One of these, "Come On and Say It", appeared as a single A-side.
+His other 15 compositions appeared on single B-sides and albums.
 He wrote frequently with Warren Entner and they were considered a songwriting team.
 Grill played with The Grass Roots on 16 albums, seven of which charted.
 He took part in 32 Grass Roots singles released, 21 of which charted.

 Death

-Grill died from complications of a head injury sustained in a fall in June 2011.
+Grill sustained a head injury in a fall in June 2011.
 After suffering two strokes following the fall, each located in different parts of his brain, he fell into a coma.
-With his wife Nancy by his side, Grill died July 11, 2011 in an Orlando, Florida hospital from complications after a stroke.
+With his wife Nancy by his side, Grill died on July 11, 2011, in a hospital in Tavares, Florida, from complications after a stroke.